 It’s every homeowner or renter’s dream: a big airy utility room, with washing machine, tumble dryer, empty laundry baskets, clothes neatly folded in colour co-ordinated piles...
 Unfortunately, the reality is that your average laundry room tends to be a much more modest affair.
 But that doesn’t mean it can’t be efficient, functional and good looking, as our handy laundry room storage solutions show.

-Planning a utility room?
-Find out how in our guide.
-And don't miss our buyer's guides to the best washing machines and tumble dryers to find the perfect model for you.
-Find more storage ideas on our dedicated hub page, too.
+- And don't miss our buyer's guides to the best washing machines and tumble dryers to find the perfect model for you.

 1. Reassess your laundry room storage space